GZ30eee/QR-Code-Generator/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://www.mit.edu/~amini/LICENSE.md) file for details.

 ## Contact
-For any queries you can conatact at my mail - ghza3006@gmail.com
+For any queries you can conatact at my mail - ghza3006@gmail.com(unoffoicai mail)

 ## Acknowledgments
 Thank you for using the QR Code Generator Web Application!
 If you have any questions or feedback, feel free to reach out.